Orloch314/LoginBiAdmin/readme.md

-# loginbi - semplice portale Power BI con gestione utenti
+# LoginBiAdmin - A web application for controlled access to Power BI reports, featuring user authentication, user management, and report assignment.

-Struttura:
+🛠️ Project Structure
 - backend/
   - server.js
   - users.json
   - reports.json
 - frontend/
   - login.html
   - login.js
   - dashboard.html
   - dashboard.js
   - admin.html
   - admin.js
   - change-password.html
   - change-password.js
   - style.css

-## Installazione backend
+🚀 Backend Installation

-1. Vai in `backend/`
+Go to backend/

-2. `npm install`
+npm install

-3. `npm start` (o `npm run dev` con nodemon)
+npm start (or npm run dev with nodemon)

-Il server ascolta su `http://localhost:3000` (porta configurabile via `PORT` env var).
+The server listens on http://localhost:3000 (port configurable via the PORT environment variable).

-## Note di sicurezza / deployment
+🔒 Security / Deployment Notes
-- Questo progetto **non** implementa JWT o sessione server-side in; tuttavia usa **bcrypt** per non trasmettere password in chiaro verso il backend.
+This project does not implement JWT or server-side session management; however, it uses bcrypt to prevent transmitting plaintext passwords to the backend.

-- Per produzione:
+For production:

-  - Servi tutto via HTTPS.
+Serve everything over HTTPS.

-  - Se possibile aggiungi autenticazione più robusta per le API admin (es. token temporanei, VPN, restrizione IP).
+If possible, add more robust authentication for the admin APIs (e.g., temporary tokens, VPN, IP restriction).

-  - Rendi `adminUsername` verification più forte (es. richiedere anche password admin in body e verificare con bcrypt prima di consentire azioni admin).
+Strengthen the adminUsername verification (e.g., require the admin password in the body and verify it with bcrypt before allowing admin actions).

-- Il server fa una migrazione automatica: se trovi password in chiaro in `users.json` le converte in hash al primo avvio.
+The server performs an automatic migration: if it finds plaintext passwords in users.json, it converts them to hashes on the first startup.

-## Come usare
+⚙️ How to Use
-1. Avvia il backend.
+Start the backend.

-2. Apri `frontend/login.html`.
+Open frontend/login.html.

-3. Esegui login come `admin` (in `users.json`): password `admin123` (verrà hashata al primo avvio).
+Log in as admin (found in users.json): password admin123 (this will be hashed on first startup).

-4. Dal pannello admin crea gli utenti e assegna report.
+From the admin panel, create users and assign reports.